-As illustrated in Figure K, there were 1,256 full-time civilian and Service member Sexual Assault Response Coordinators (SARCs), SAPR Victim Advocates (VAs), and Uniformed SAPR Victim Advocates (UVAs) working to provide victim support in FY22.
-In addition to full-time SARCs and SAPR VAs/UVAs, the Military Services also employed collateral duty Service member SARCs and UVAs to provide support to victims on a part-time basis.
-The Space Force currently receives SAPR Program support from Department of the Air Force SARCs and SAPR VAs.
-As a result, Air Force data below reflects individuals providing support to both the Air Force and the Space Force.
+As illustrated in Figure K, there were 1,250 full-time civilian and Service member Sexual Assault Response Coordinators (SARCs), SAPR Victim Advocates (VAs), and Uniformed SAPR Victim Advocates (UVAs) working to provide victim support in FY21.
+In addition to fulltime SARCs and SAPR VAs/UVAs, the Military Services also employed collateral duty Service member SARCs and UVAs to provide support to victims on a part-time basis.